into the maelstrom

-crossing the two most powerful maelstroms in the world
+crossing the world's most dangerous maelstroms

 After the Swim the Eden expedition the brothers kept getting asked what they had planned for their next adventure.
 Robbie had returned to his Berlin gallery, in preparation for his new exhibition, Calum returned to the Lidos of London and a new role at Eventbrite, while Jack was holed up in his study in Newcastle, ready to put pen to paper for a short story.
 However, after a few months apart, the brothers could feel the lure of the world map.
 Soon they started to think seriously about what their next challenge could be.

 Excited, the brothers started spinning the globe, pouring over charts, maps and frantically researching possible swims.
 They wanted to do something on a bigger, global scale - something that slightly terrified them, in order to really push themselves and inspire others to get outside and embark on their own challenges.
 With that in mind Calum dreamed-up the Into the Maelstrom expedition, on behalf of WWF-Norge, and in a short space of time it was suddenly agreed that they were all heading to Norway.